What is self-isolation?

 When to get a test

-Get a test as soon as possible if you have any symptoms of coronavirus.
+Get a PCR test (test that is sent to a lab) as soon as possible if you have any symptoms of COVID-19.

 The symptoms are: